What Causes Night Terrors in Adults?

 Eliminate stress

 Anxiety and stress are triggers for night terrors and should be avoided as much as possible.
 This may involve creating a better work/life/school balance and a calm environment at home.
-Seek counselling if necessary or have regular talks to your child about anything that might be bothering them.
+Speak to a healthcare professional if you have concerns.

 Get adequate sleep

-Night terrors are associated with sleep deprivation and fatigue.
+Night terrors may be associated with sleep deprivation and fatigue.
 It is important to ensure adequate sleep each night and a nap during the day in younger children.

 Establish a calming bedtime routine